 Next, let's more closely examine metaphors and similes.
 How are they alike?
 How are the different?
 Watch the short video below.

 |3.
 Search for the 'Similes and Metaphors' Lesson.|

 |4.
 After the video, take the Classic Quiz.|

 Homework (1.)
-Read your A.R. book at home for at least 30 minutes and make a Digital Reading Log entry.
+Read your A.R. book at home for at least 30 minutes and, if you choose, make a reading log entry using the Digital Reading Log.
+(Remember you must have made at least two entries by the end of the day Friday.)
 (2.)
-Complete the assignment Similes and Metaphors - Independent Practice, which will be due on Friday, November 7.
+Complete the assignment Similes and Metaphors - Independent Practice, which will be due on Friday, December 11.